Cano-Jones/Photometric-catalog-of-NGC-6793/README.md

 </p>
 (otherwhise, error messages would appear).
 The program uotput (in adition to a log.txt file) can be found at the Results folder, containing a masterflat.fit file, a DARKS folder (containing masterflats with different exposure times) and SCIENCE folder, which contains the reduced images.

+The reduced images where later used to create the photometric catalog, using the SExtractor software.
+Since the files do not contain a world coordinate system, an astrometry process was made to one of the files using the Astrometry.net online app.
+The resulting catalogs (one for each filter) were combined to a complete catalog contaning de RA, DEC, apparent magnitudes for the rSDSS, gSDSS and Ha filters, alongside of other data.

+Complete procedure, methodology and some results can be found on the PhotometricCatalog_NGC6793.pdf paper.

 <!-- START OF LICENSE -->